DroidScript/Docs/files/intro/04 Coding Features.md

 </sample Using I()>

 Alternatively you can make use of the controls **data** property and the **this** keyword in callbacks.
-This way you can assign variariables to the object they belong to and you still make use of the callback optimization by DroidScript:
+This way you can assign variables to the object they belong to and you still make use of the callback optimization by DroidScript:

 <sample Using this.data>